luanphandinh/go-dbs/README.md

 # Usage

-The package contain some simple validation for `column`, `table`, `schema`, you could decide to use them or not, all function is contain in `_validator.go` files.
+The package contains some simple validation for `column`, `table`, `schema`, you could decide to use them or not, all function is contain in `_validator.go` files.

 ```go
 dbSchema := &Schema{